webix-hub/docs/data/api/ui.filemanager_onbeforemarkcopy_event.md

 @params:

-- ids		string,array		the ids of the items to copy
+- ids		string|array		the ids of the items to copy

 @returns:
 - result		boolean		returning false will prevent copying